 In this step, the amplitudes of the averaged scaled power spectra are weighted according to the perception of roughness, which depends on the modulation rate.
 The spectral weighting is divided into four steps: First, spectral peaks are identified, and the modulation rate of those peaks is estimated with high precision.
 The amplitudes of peaks with a high modulation rate are weighted corresponding to the estimated modulation rate in the second step.
 Since usually, more than one peak is found, a third step is performed to analyse the relation of the different peaks.
 It is assumed that there is one dominant harmonic complex (a fundamental modulation rate with harmonics at multiples of the fundamental modulation rate) which is the dominant cause for roughness perception.
 The fundamental modulation rate of such a harmonic complex is estimated in the third step.
-In the fourth step, the amplitudes of peaks with a low modulation rate are weighted corresponding to the estimated fundamental modulation rate are weighted corresponding to the estimated in the third step.
+In the fourth step, the amplitudes of peaks with a low modulation rate are weighted corresponding to the estimated fundamental modulation rate and summed to result in a first, uncalibrated estimation of the specific roughness.